 6 days/ 5 nights

-- – Accommodations in small two and three-star hotels; all rooms have private facilities
+- – Accommodations in small four-star hotels; all rooms have private facilities

 - – Daily breakfast and dinner

 - – 21-speed bike rental, including HELMET,panniers, lock, repair kit, map holder, and odometer

 - – Luggage transportation – pieces of luggage limited to 2 p.p. & 32 pounds per piece

 - – Route descriptions, maps and travel highlight information

 - – Emergency service phone number 7 days a week.